koalamer/vsc-labeled-bookmarks/README.md

 # vsc-labeled-bookmarks README

-Bookmarks with customizable icons, mouse free operation, able to jump to named bookmark directly.
-Bookmarks are organized into groups where you work with the active group, but can switch to another group any time.
+Bookmarks with customizable icons, organized into groups between which you can switch, keyboard shortcut to most functions.

-**Important note on using breakpoints:**  Line decorations seem to interfere with placing breakpoints for debugging.
+**Important note on using breakpoints:**  Line decorations (in general) seem to interfere with placing breakpoints for debugging.
 To work around this, you can toggle the decorations on and off using `ctrl+alt+b h`.
 All operations still work the same when the decorations are hidden.

 ## Features

 ### Bookmarks

 * You can set an unnamed bookmark on a line using `ctrl+alt+m`.
 If there already is a bookmark on the line, it is removed.
 * Labeled bookmarks can be set using `ctrl+alt+l`.
 A prompt appears where you can type the label for the bookmark.
-If you have some text selected, that will be the default value of the input box.
-(The character '@' is replaced with '(a)' in this case, see the next section why.)
+If you have some text selected, that will be the default value of the input box. **You can have multiple bookmarks with the same label, but if you use a single character as the label, that label will be kept unique (VIM style relocating the bookmark instead of adding another one.)**
-Labels are unique inside a group, so if you define the same label twice, the first bookmark that beared the label is deleted and only the new one remains.
-**Tip: you can easily create a labeled bookmark with the current line's text by selecting the line (`ctrl+l` on windows, `cmd+l` on mac) and then using the `ctrl+alt+l` command.**
-* The labeled bookmark creation is multifunctional: it expects the input in the format of "bookmark label" or "bookmark label@group name" or just "@group name.
+* The labeled bookmark creation is multifunctional: it expects the input in the format of "bookmark label" or "bookmark label@@group name" or just "@@group name.
 When a group name is specified, the group is created if it does not yet exist and it is set to be the active group.
 Then, if the label is specified, a new bookmark is created using it.
 * Delete bookmarks using `ctrl+alt+b d`, or by using the above toggle commands on a line that already has a bookmark (of the active group).

 ### Navigation